ContainX/openstack4j/README.md

 Contributing
 ------------
-If you would like to contribute to this project we welcome you.
-Please contact us and let us know your area of expertise.
-We are looking for engineers to extend API functionality as well as add extensions and extended providers.
+If you would like to contribute please see our contributing [guidelines](https://github.com/gondor/openstack4j/blob/master/CONTRIBUTING.md)

 License
 -------